 You can find the berries made into a syrup at most health stores or online.
 Or, you can try making your own.
 Stacy over at Humorous Homemaking enhances the flavor of her homemade elderberry syrup by adding blueberries to it.

 Some people love the taste of the syrup, but many hate it.
-We give our girls a children’s formula that we get at Vitacost.com, and my husband and I take these elderberry capsules that we get from there.
+We give our girls a children’s formula, and my husband and I take these elderberry capsules that we get from there.
 The capsules allow us the health benefits without having to taste it.